Can You Get A Static IP From Starlink?

 Does Starlink offer static IP addresses?

-Starlink assigns Residential customers dynamic IP addresses through a system called CGNAT.
+Starlink assigns Standard customers dynamic IP addresses through a system called CGNAT.
 The internet has grown so much worldwide that there simply aren’t enough unique IPV4 IP addresses to go around.
 To solve this issue, ISP’s use technologies like CGNAT.

 Basically, it allows ISP’s to pool together IP addresses, and then dynamically assign them as necessary to customers as they come online.